Use the following libraries and common code resources compiled here to help you write flows.

 StartingRowNumber:

-create a random string
+Create a random string:

-set the field to get data from via a configuration
+Set the field to get data from via a configuration:

 Everything inside the brackets is just a string value, so this method can be used in a number of ways.

-You could also create other dynamic situations.
+You can also create other dynamic situations.